Yilmaz4/MV2/README.md

 ## Features
 - Fully customizable equation in GLSL syntax
+- Perturbation theory for zooming further than you'll have the patience for
 - 11 built-in unique fractals
 - Smooth coloring
 - Normal mapping for shadows